Redlands, California

+Redlands was founded in 1881 on land that encompassed native Serrano, Morongo and Cahuilla tribes.
+Redlands absorbed the communities of Terracina, Idlewild, Plaza, Chicago Colony, Victoria, Barton, Gladysta, and Lugonia along with portions of Mentone, Crafton and Bryn Mawr when it incorporated in 1888.
+Redlands is home to the Asistencia Mission founded in 1819 by early European settlers.
+By the early 20th century, it was a major focal point of California's citrus industry and boasted the largest producer of navel oranges in the world.

+Throughout its past, Redlands has a history of philanthropic residents establishing lasting legacies.
+The Smiley Library in 1898, the University of Redlands in 1907, the Redlands Bowl in 1924, the Lincoln Memorial Shrine in 1932, the Redlands Bicycle Classic in 1985 and the Garner Holt Foundation's "Garner's Garage" for animatronic STEM education and research established in 2024.

+Today, Redlands is a strong growing community with a diverse economy, and growing population in the Inland Empire region of southern California.
+Redlands is home to Esri, Citrus Plaza, the Redlands Historical Glass Museum and the San Bernardino County Museum.

 History

-The area now occupied by Redlands was originally part of the territory of the Morongo and Aguas Calientes tribes of Cahuilla people.
+The area now occupied by Redlands was previously part of the territory of the Morongo and Aguas Calientes tribes of Cahuilla people.
 Explorations such as those of Pedro Fages and Francisco Garcés sought to extend Catholic influence to the indigenous people and the dominion of the Spanish crown into the area in the 1770s.
 The Tongva village of Kaawchama, located just to the west of present-day Redlands, was visited by Fr.
 Francisco Dumetz in 1810, and was the reason the site was chosen for a mission outpost.
 Dumetz reached the village on May 20, the feast day of Saint Bernardino of Siena, and thus named the region the San Bernardino Valley.
 The Franciscan friars from Mission San Gabriel established the San Bernardino Asistencia in 1819 and embarked on the usual program of training the native tribes to raise crops and encouraging permanent settlements.
-By 1820, a ditch, known as a zanja, was dug by native slave labor for the friars from Mill Creek to the Asistencia.
-In 1822, word of the Mexican triumph in the War of Independence reached the inland area, and lands previously claimed by Spain passed to the custody of the Mexican government.
+By 1820, a ditch, known as a zanja, was dug by conscripted native labor for the friars from Mill Creek to the Asistencia.
+In 1822, word of the Mexican triumph in the War of Independence reached the inland area, and lands previously claimed by Spain passed to the custody of the newly established Mexican government.